England | Scotland | Wales | Northern Ireland | Ireland

 The District Nurses offer nursing care for patients who are housebound.
 To contact the District Nurses please call 01244 319189.

 The Health Visitors will give advice on health care for babies and small children, expectant mothers, for the elderly and people with disabilities.
 They will also advise on immunisation for babies and small children.
 To contact the Health Visitors please call 01244 976225 for Blacon or 01244 398010 for Upton.

 The Midwife monitors health care during pregnancy and visits mother and baby for the first few days following delivery.
-The midwife runs antenatal clinics at The Children's Centre, Victoria Road, Chester.
+The midwife runs antenatal clinics at The Children's Centres throughout Chester.

 Our nurses can help to look after patients already receiving treatment.
 These are some of the long-term problems that they have been trained to look after: